abhijit-c/LatinTranslations/Georgics/src/book4.md

   *patriam* the adjective.
 This is a Macedoniam Peninsula.
 - *veneramur* from *veneror, venerari, veneratus sum* is 1st plural present passive indicative, meaning to venerate.
-- Why is *ipse grandaevus Nereus* nominative?
-This is a sentence with 1st person plural subject, but we have a singular nominative?
 - *novit* from *nosco, noscrere, novi, notus* is 3rd singular perfect active indicative, meaning to know.
 - *ventura* from *venio, venire, veni, ventus* is the future active participle,